FanboyStudios/RFMG-WonderCMS-Theme-Developmental/README.md

 ## Features
 1. Responsive Design
-2. Contact Form Plugin Pre-Integrated
+2. Contact Form Plugin Pre-Integrated (Just uncomment the specified code in theme.php after installing the plugin.)

 ## How to use
 1. Login to your WonderCMS website.